-In a period of restructuring, we are a contemporary buzzword that is used and abused so frequently as a catch-all excuse to justify virtually any action taken by management, regardless of how inappropriate.
+In a period of restructuring and cost-reduction, these are contemporary buzzwords used and abused so frequently as a catch-all excuse to justify virtually any action taken by management or governments, regardless of how inappropriate.
 So-called market forces rule the media.
-Radio and television no long produce programs, but products.
-Today there are no listeners; there are markets.
+Radio and television no more produce programs but products.
+Today there are no listeners but markets.

-Superficially, the shortwave cost compared to satellite, local FM, AM (Medium Wave) program distribution or internet streaming appears higher.
-But if the factors of market penetration and acceptability are considered and the crucial factor of the personal cost to the listener, shortwave wins hands down.
-There are millions of shortwave receivers in use.
-They are compact, portable, easy to use, and above all, cheap.
-Technically speaking, there is no other sound broadcasting medium that can compete with shortwave in these respects.
+Superficially, the shortwave cost compared to satellite, local FM, AM (Medium Wave) program distribution, or Internet streaming appears higher.
+But if market penetration and acceptability are considered and the crucial factor of the personal cost to the listener, shortwave wins hands down.
+There are millions of shortwave receivers in use worldwide.
+They are compact, portable, easy to use, and cheap.
+Technically speaking, there is no other sound broadcasting medium that can compete with Shortwave in these respects.

-Overall in this short analysis, we consider analogue shortwave vs other media intended for international broadcasting, as opposed to digital shortwave, or DRM.
-Unfortunately, after decades of DRM trials, unless there are mass availability and penetration of low cost and technically viable DRM receivers, it is our opinion that digital shortwave will remain – unfortunately – a mere scientific experiment.
+Overall in this short analysis, we consider analogue shortwave vs other media intended for international broadcasting instead of digital shortwave, or DRM.
+Unfortunately, after decades of DRM trials, unless there are mass availability and penetration of low cost and technically viable DRM receivers, we believe that digital AM & digital Shortwave will remain a mere scientific experiment.

 The mobility factor

-Mobility is a huge advantage in shortwave and another striking deficiency in satellite sound broadcasting and Internet streaming.
+Mobility is a massive advantage in Shortwave and another striking deficiency in satellite sound broadcasting and Internet streaming.
 Current technology does not permit us to carry a satellite or internet receiver in our pocket and take it along on our travels.
-Reception of continuous audio or video streaming on mobile phones or internet radio devices in mobility is mostly unaffordable or technically unreliable in most parts of the world, because of widespread unavailability of high-speed internet, high wireless internet costs and high battery consumption.
-Cable distribution of international programs is often cited as a promising alternative to direct home satellite reception, but here too, cable installations are fixed; they cannot be used away from the home setting.
+Moreover, reception of continuous audio or video streaming on mobile phones or internet radio devices in mobility is mostly unaffordable or technically unreliable in most parts of the world because of the widespread unavailability of high-speed internet, high wireless Internet costs and high battery consumption.
+Cable distribution of international programs is often cited as a promising alternative to direct home satellite reception, but cable installations are also fixed; they cannot be used away from the home setting.

 The political, religious and emergency factor